DaanBoertien/Human-Connection/_team/anne-boertien.md

     www.anneboertien.nl
 en:
   title: Anne Boertien
-  function: Visual Organizational Advisor | Developer | Coach
+  function: Visual Facilitator | (Voice Dialogue) Coach
   photo_description: Anne drawing
   summary: Maximizing potential and inspiring people to take action, those are the
     main drivers in my work.
   uitleg: >-
     I love making abstract, complex matters understandable and tangible.
-    Visually, through business drawing.
+    Visually, through graphic facilitation.
 Personally, through a good conversation that focuses on the complete person.
 I am solution-oriented and always have the end-goal in mind.

     Others describe me as warm and sincere in relationships, sharp on content, and practical and creative in execution.